-- (in the Church of England) an incumbent of a parish where tithes formerly passed to a chapter or religious house or layman.
+- 1(In the Church of England) an incumbent of a parish where tithes formerly passed to a chapter or religious house or layman.
 Compare with rector ( sense 1).More example sentences

-Middle English: via Anglo-Norman French from Old French vicaire, from Latin vicarius 'substitute', from vic- 'change, turn, place' (compare with vice2)
+Middle English: via Anglo-Norman French from Old French vicaire, from Latin vicarius 'substitute', from vic- 'change, turn, place' (compare with vice2).